-5 Since we assume that the attacker does not forget anything he knows, the anonymity set cannot increase.
+5 Since we assume that the attacker does not forget anything he knows, the anonymity set cannot increase w.r.t. a particular action.
 Especially subjects joining the system in a later stage, do not belong to the anonymity set from the point of view of an attacker observing the system since an earlier stage.
+(Please note that if the attacker cannot decide whether the joining subjects were present earlier, the anonymity set does not increase either: It just stays the same.)
 Due to linkability, cf. below, the anonymity set normally can only decrease.

 6 The entropy of a message source as defined by Claude E. Shannon might be an appropriate measure to quantify anonymity - just take who is the sender/recipient as the "message" in Shannon's definition.
-7 One might differentiate between the term anonymity and the term indistinguishability, which is